GeoMetabolomics-ICBM/mcfNMR/README.md

     > source scripts/activate_env.sh

 This should activate the environment `.mcfnmr_venv` (indicated by the prefix to the prompt in your termnal).
-Currently, you can execute a user-configured classification run by
+If working with the development version, you can execute a user-configured classification run by

     (.mcfnmr_venv)> python -m mcfnmr -c <config_file>

-If mcfnmr was installed with pip, this script can be started simply by
+If mcfNMR was installed with pip, this script can be started by

     (.mcfnmr_venv)> mcfNMR -c <config_file>

-(Installation via pip/PyPI in under development, see [Developer Notes](#build-distribution) below)

 #### Configuration file